Cluster and Primary Logic Unit

 Note: Tiered Storage is only supported in Enterprise Edition

 TDengine provides a variety of query processing functions for tables and STables.
 In addition to common aggregation queries, TDengine also provides window queries and statistical aggregation functions for time-series data.
-Query processing in TDengine needs the collaboration of client, vnode and mnode.
+Query processing in TDengine needs the collaboration of client, vnode, qnode and mnode.
+A complex aggregate query on a super table may need multiple vnodes and multiple qnodes to share the query and computing tasks.

 Aggregation by Time Axis, Downsampling, Interpolation

 Time-series data is different from ordinary data in that each record has a timestamp.
-So aggregating data by timestamps on the time axis is an important and distinct feature of time-series databases which is different from that of common databases.
+So aggregating data by timestamps on the time axis is an important and distinct feature of time-series databases compared with common databases.
 It is similar to the window query of stream computing engines.

 interval is introduced into TDengine to split fixed length time windows on the time axis.
 The data is aggregated based on time windows, and the data within time window ranges is aggregated as needed.
 For example: